creativeprojects/resticprofile/docs/content/configuration/inheritance/_index.md

 Starting with configuration file format **version 2**, mixins offer an easy way to share pieces of configurations between profiles without forcing a hierarchy of inheritance.
 Mixins can be used at every level within the profile configuration, support parametrisation (`vars`) and can prepend or append to list properties in addition to replacing them.

-Mixins are declared in section `mixins` as a named objects.
+Mixins are declared in section `mixins` as named objects.
 The contents of these objects are merged into the profile configuration wherever a `use` property references (uses) the mixin.
 Configuration merging is following the same logic as used in [inheritance](#profile-inheritance) and [includes](../include/#configuration-merging).
 When `use` references multiple mixins, the mixins apply in the order they are referenced and can override each other (mixins referenced later override what earlier mixins defined).

 Configuration values inside a mixin may use variables following the syntax `${variable}` or `$variable`.
 Default values can be defined inside the mixin and `use` can set alternate values before merging the mixin.